seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 prove a good soldier-breeder: shall not thou and I,
 between Saint Denis and Saint George, compound a
 boy, half French, half English, that shall go to
 Constantinople and take the Turk by the beard?
-shall we not? what sayest thou, my fair
-flower-de-luce?

 **KATHARINE**
 I do not know dat